1919 Fergus Falls tornado: Damage

 The tornado tore through the northern part of town, leveling 44 city blocks (including the business district), destroying 159 homes and damaging 250 more, some of which were swept completely away.
 Of the 57 people who died, at least 35 of them were in the Grand Hotel, a three-story, 100 room hotel which was completely flattened.
 Two hundred more were injured.
 The tornado also destroyed the Otter Tail County courthouse, the county jail, four churches and multiple other businesses.
-Small trees in town were debarked, and railroad tracks were reportedly pulled from the ground at one location, indicative of extreme intensity.
+Small trees in town were debarked, and railroad tracks were reportedly pulled from the ground at one location, indicative of high intensity.
 The Northern Pacific rail depot was completely destroyed, and reportedly swept away.
 At Lake Alice, several summer homes were swept into the water along with their occupants, resulting in several fatalities there.
-The Great Northern Oriental Limited passenger train was thrown off the tracks by the tornado, but none of the 250 passengers on the train was seriously injured.
+The Great Northern Oriental Limited passenger train was thrown off the tracks by the tornado, but none of the 250 passengers on the train were seriously injured.
 Checks that were sucked up by the tornado in Fergus Falls were found 60 miles to the east.